BHTOM-Team/bhtom2/Documentation/DocumentationAPI.md

 )
 ```

 Note, the observers field has to be valid user names registered in BHTOM (it can be a list).
 The owner of the datapoints submitted this way will still be the user behind the authorisation token used.
+Non-detections (limits) can be denoted with negative mag error.

 ### Response